NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.md

 /nix/store/hx63qkip16i4wifaqgxwrrmxj4az53h1-git-2.25.0/bin/git
 ```

-Note that even if you had git installed before, once in the shell only the exact version installed by Nix is used.
+Note that even if you had Git installed before, in the shell, only the exact version installed by Nix is used.

 Press `CTRL-D` to exit the shell and those packages won't be available anymore.